Deciding Conditional Termination: Introduction

 \paragraph{\bf Roadmap} The paper is organized as follows.
 Section \ref{sec:definitions} introduces the notation and some basic concepts needed throughout the paper.
 Section \ref{sec:termination:fixpoint} defines weakest recurrent sets as greatest fixpoints of the pre-image of the transition relation.
 Sections \ref{sec:termination:octagons} and \ref{sec:termination:affine} apply this definition to the computation of weakest recurrent sets for octagonal and linear affine relations.
 Section \ref{sec:intprograms} extends the computation of weakest termination preconditions from simple conjunctive loops to integer programs, and Section \ref{sec:experiments} reports on the implementation and experiments performed on several integer programs.
 Finally, Section \ref{sec:conclusion} concludes.

 The core results presented in this paper have been reported in \cite{tacas12}.
 In addition to the work presented in \cite{tacas12}, here we improve the time complexity upper bound for the computation of weakest non-termination preconditions for octagonal relations, and give a polynomial time algorithm.
-Moreover, we extend the results from \cite{tacas12} from simple conjunctive program loops to computing non-termination preconditions for full integer programs, by giving a decidability result to the universal termination problem, for a class of {\em flat} programs, i.e.\ without nested loops, and no branching within loops.
+Moreover, we extend the results from \cite{tacas12} from simple conjunctive program loops to computing non-termination preconditions for full integer programs (whose transition rules are defined using quantifier-free Presburger arithmetic), by giving a decidability result to the universal termination problem, for a class of {\em flat} programs, i.e.\ without nested loops, and no branching within loops.